kefilev/laravel-bitcoin-tracker/README.md

 ## Subscription

-To subscribe go to: `/api/subscribe?email={your@email.com}&percent={int or float}&period={1|6|24}`
+To subscribe send a POST request to: `/api/subscribe` with the following body: email={your@email.com}

-For example: `/api/subscribe?email=your@email.com&percent=3&period=24`
+percent={int or float}
+period={1|6|24}

 After you subscribe you should receive an email confirming your subscription and a link to unsubscribe.
+For more realistic scenario an email confirmation link should be provided and the corresponding logic in the backend should be implemented.

-To unsubscribe go to: `/api/unsubscribe?email=your@email.com`
+To unsubscribe go to (GET request): `/api/unsubscribe?email=your@email.com`

-For more realistic scenario an encrypted key for each user may be included in the unsubscribe link.
+Using a GET request for the unsubscribe, so it can be accessed from a link.
+For more realistic scenario an encrypted key for each user must be included in the unsubscribe link.
+Check Laravel signed urls for more info...

 ## Tests

-Two additional test files are included in the tests/Feature directory.
-SubscriptionAPITest.php does HTTP tests the API subscribe and unsubscribe endpoints using PHPUnit.
+Two additional test files are included in the tests/Feature and tests/Unit/Services directories.
+SubscriptionAPITest.php does HTTP tests for the API subscribe and unsubscribe endpoints using PHPUnit.
 The BitFinexServiceTest.php file tests the BitfinexService.php functions.

 To run the tests execute `php artisan test` in the console.